therealmarv/CastVideos-android/README.md

 ## Change List
 2.4
- * Updated to use with CCL 2.5
+ * Updated to use CCL 2.5
- * Configured CCL to automatically set up the mini controllers and reconnection logic 2.3.1
+ * Using the new features in CCL to automatically set up the mini controllers and reconnection logic 2.3.1
  * Some cleanup
 2.3